Marksburg: 19th century

 The French emperor Napoleon seized then abolished the Holy Roman Empire in 1806.
 He gave the Marksburg to his ally the Duke of Nassau for his service.
 He used the castle as a prison and as a home for disabled soldiers.
 After the Austro-Prussian War of 1866 the Duchy of Nassau became a territory of Prussia, which took ownership of the Marksburg.

 Modern era

 In 1900, the castle was sold for a symbolic price of 1,000 Goldmarks to the German Castles Association (Deutschen Burgenvereinigung), which had been founded a year earlier as a private initiative to preserve castles in Germany.
 The Marksburg has been the head office of this organisation since 1931.

 In March 1945, the castle was badly damaged by American artillery from across the Rhine.

 In the 1990s, a copy of the Marksburg was created for the Ueno German Culture Village in Japan.

+The Marksburg appears in the online physics game Cat Around Europe.